Euregan/kanshi/src/README.md

 ### Route

-This module is responsible of listing, parsing and creating links of every route of the site.
+This module is responsible for listing, parsing and creating links to every route of the site.